-The short periods of exercise seemed to create more heel pad stress at one minute intervals.
-The idea was to test this theory out by lengthening the intervals and develop a different strategy.
+The short periods of exercise seemed to create more heel pad stress at one-minute intervals.
+The idea was to test this theory out by lengthening the intervals and developing a different strategy.
 I also needed to stabilise my left foot in particular and so I added a prescription orthotic to my running shoe.

 Fast forward to WEEK 4

 At three weeks the heel pain had eased.
 I had a week off but went walking using my Tuli heel cup.
 This meant I could keep going as long as the discomfort was contained.
 Back at the gym now I decided to go for the treadmill at the start of week 4 but would make sure that my heel would mainly be set in the running mode – 7-10 kph.